 Martyr’s Day of Guru Arjun Dev – Martyr’s day of Guru Arjun Dev is an iconic event which you must definitely experience if you are in this place around that time of the year.
 Celebrated on every 15th of April, the aura and vibe of this event is just incredible to watch.

 Named after Raja Udham Singh, this place experiences mild summers and an annual rainfall of about 130 cm.
-And as for travelling, there are three major ways to reach this place.
+For people who are looking for spending some really quality time with your loved ones.
+Udhampur is located at a distance of 610 km, 1,978 km, 2,127 km, 2,791 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
+For travelling, there are three major ways to reach this place.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here